Peroneal Tendonitis and Tenosynovitis

 - People in aging populations, because our tendons lose elasticity and become brittle.

 Allowing your peroneus longus tendon and the peroneus brevis tendon to rest is always recommended following a tear or dislocation.
+Having said that, however, some careful movement is required to prevent the joint from freezing and losing range of motion.
 Avoid all activities that may have caused the injury or irritation and begin cold compression treatments as soon as possible.
 The peroneal tendons are difficult to rest completely as they are essential tendons for walking and daily activities.
 During your recovery, you will probably have to modify and/or eliminate any activities that cause pain or discomfort in your ankle until the pain and inflammation settle.

-The trick with healing a peroneal injury is getting it to heal with minimal scar tissue formation and with as much realignment of the tendon fibres as possible - something the Achilles/Ankle TShellz Wrap is great at!
-Even with optimum healing, there is always less elasticity in previously injured peroneal tendons.
-This will cause the tendons to hurt during daily activities and exercise.
-However, if you heal your peroneal tendons efficiently and quickly, your chance of re-injury later on is much lower than average.
+The trick with any tendon injury is getting your tendon back in the best possible condition you can.
+This means getting it to heal quick to minimize scar tissue growth, and this is what our T•Shellz Wraps are designed for!
+Even with optimum healing, there is always less elasticity in a previously injured tendon.
+This will cause your peroneal tendon to hurt during regular movement and exercise.
+However, if you heal your injury efficiently and quickly, your chance of re-injury later on is much lower than average.

-Once the peroneal tendinitis inflammation has been reduced, nourishing and strengthening the tissue in the tendon and surrounding area is recommended.
+Once the inflammation in your peroneal tendon has been reduced, nourishing and strengthening the tissue in the ankle and surrounding area is recommended.

-By treating your ankle with Deep Tissue Regeneration Therapy you can increase your body's blood supply to your peroneus longus and the peroneus brevis tendons and increase your body's natural healing power.
+By treating your ankle with an Achilles T•Shellz Wrap you can increase your body's blood supply to your peroneus longus and the peroneus brevis tendons and increase your body's natural healing power.
 In addition, the fresh blood flow whisks away dead cells and toxins that have built up from tendonitis and tissue damage leaving the area clean and able to heal faster.
 Our Achilles TShellz Wrap provides effective, non-invasive, non-addictive pain relief and healing with no side effects.

 Remember: We recommend that you consult your doctor and/or physiotherapist before using any of our outstanding products, to make sure they're right for you and your condition.